PCBs – The Critical Core Component in Medical Devices & Equipment

 Introduction

-- Biocompatibility: Use of materials that are non-toxic or not adversely reactive to living tissues and biological systems.
+• Biocompatibility: Use of materials that are non-toxic or non-adversely reactive to living tissues and biological systems.

-- Reliability, repeatability, and uniformity: To guarantee the same functionality time after time.
+• Reliability, repeatability, and uniformity: To ensure consistent functionality time after time.

-- CT/MRI machines: Only paramagnetic metals can be used in the production of PCBs for these technologies.
-Any process, coating, plating or component with magnetic characteristics (for example, nickel a common plating in PCB production), is definitely not suitable.
+• CT/MRI: Only paramagnetic metals can be used in the production of PCBs for these machines.
+Any process, coating, plating, or component with magnetic characteristics (for example, nickel a common plating in PCB production), is definitely not suitable.

 Main Challenges for PCBs in the Medical Arena